 Have you ever noticed some shades seem to make your teeth look whiter and brighter and some seem to make them look more dull or even yellow?
 Take a look at some of your selfies and see what you think.
 Of course, this assumes that you take selfies and that you are smiling in your pictures.
 If not, there’s always a mirror!

 In general, warm-toned lipsticks will bring out the yellow in your teeth.
 If you want whiter teeth, choosing cooler toned lipsticks work much better.
-If you are a die-hard fan of warmer lip colors, there are teeth whitening options available such as toothpastes, gels, rinses and strips.
+If you are a die-hard fan of warmer lip colors, you may have to go the route of teeth whitening options available, such as toothpastes, gels, rinses and strips.
 They are affordable, require little time and make a notable difference.

 Here’s one example, Crest Whitestrips; they are easy to use and whiten like a professional-level treatment.
 You can buy them in most drugstores.

 If you like texture or frost in a lip color, choose a white or pink over a gold shimmer.
 This will bring out the white in your teeth.
 And if you like gloss over your lipstick, choose one with a soft white or pink shimmer.

 Spell and Superstition lip glosses by GIELLA are great options; Sorcery will bring out the yellow.

 One other side note on lipstick and teeth.
 To avoid getting lipstick on your teeth, take a tissue and wrap it around your index finger.
 Stick your tissued finger into your mouth and pull it out.
 All the the lipstick that would normally catch on to your teeth is wiped away on the tissue.